ehmicky/modern-errors/docs/plugins.md

 _Type_: `(options, full) => options`

 Normalize and return the plugin's `options`.
-Required to use the plugin's `options`.
+Required to use them.

 If `options` is invalid, an `Error` should be thrown.
 The error message is automatically prepended with `Invalid "${plugin.name}" options:`.